sergeymoryakov/sergeymoryakov/README.md

-# Hi there! 👋 I'm Sergey Moryakov, a Dreamer of Skies and Codes.
+# Hi there! 👋 I'm Sergey, a Dreamer of Skies and Codes.

 ## About Me